topleet/MSR2022/README.md

 This repository provides the supplementary material for the MSR paper on simulation-based testing.
 We will structure the presentation consistent with the sequential order of the paper.
-The following source code is also provided in separate R files for easy running.
+Source code is also provided in separate
+R files for easy running.

-We consider this textual presentation as a more technical version of the content discussed in the paper.
+We consider this textual presentation as a more technical version of the content discussed in the first part of the paper.
 A preprint of the paper can be found [here](paper.pdf).

 ## Cases